WISDOM FOR LIVING DAILY DEVOTIONAL

 In his epistle to the Romans, the apostle Paul talks about those who rebelled against God and chose to live contrary to His will.
 He says in Romans 1:18-19 that the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness because what may be known of God is manifest in them, for God has shown it to them.

 In Numbers 14:9a, Moses told the Israelites, “Only do not rebel against the LORD” (New King James Version).
-In the wilderness, on their way to the land of Canaan, the Israelites rebelled against the LORD (Numbers 20:24; 27:14; Deuteronomy 1:26, 43; 9:23; Isaiah 1:2; Ezekiel 20:13, 21).
+In the wilderness, on their way to the land of Canaan, Moses, Aaron, and the Israelites rebelled against the LORD (Numbers 20:24; 27:14; Deuteronomy 1:26, 43; 9:23; Ezekiel 20:13, 21).
 Even in the Promised Land, they rebelled against God, worshipping foreign gods, which eventually led the two kingdoms into captivity.

 In Joshua 22, the delegation led by Phinehas, the son of Eleazar, the priest, to the children of Reuben, Gad, and half the tribe of Manasseh, told them not to rebel against the LORD or against the other tribes of Israel by building themselves an altar besides the altar of the LORD their God (Joshua 22:19).
 But their answer showed that they had not rebelled against God; the delegation was pleased with their reply.